- 18.1–22.4 in

-- The oldest known Gadwall was 19 years 6 months old.
-It was banded in Saskatchewan in 1962 and shot during hunting season in Louisiana in 1981.
+- The oldest known Gadwall was a male, and at least 19 years, 6 months old.
+He was banded in Saskatchewan in 1962 and shot during hunting season in Louisiana in 1981.

 Gadwall breed mainly in prairie potholes—small ponds scattered throughout the Great Plains and Canadian prairies.
 Some also breed on tundra, deltas, and wetlands in boreal forests of the far north.
 In developed areas with few natural ponds, Gadwall may use stock ponds.
 They choose well-vegetated wetlands with plenty of emergent plants to feed among and take cover in.
 Equally important for breeding are adjacent uplands with vegetation to conceal nests and for ducklings to hide in.
 On migration and in winter, look for Gadwalls in fresh and salt water marshes and well-vegetated reservoirs, beaver ponds, farm ponds, and streams.

 Gadwall eat mostly submerged aquatic vegetation such as algae, grasses, rushes, sedges, pondweed, widgeon grass, and water milfoil, including leaves, stems, roots, and seeds.
 They also eat snails, midges, water beetles, and other invertebrates.
 During the breeding season, animal matter can account for nearly 50 percent of an adult Gadwall’s diet, but this proportion drops to only about 5 percent animal matter during winter.